 - An extension of the brain into the spine.
 Carries messages about movement and feeling to and from the brain.

 - Fluid which flows around the brain and spinal cord protecting them from injury.

 - Spinal Shock

 - A period of time when reflexes, movement and feeling are absent below the level of injury.

-- Bones which make up the backbone.
+- The individual bones which make up the vertebral column